Signatures (Basic): Request E-Signatures from Clients

 When requesting an e-signature from a team member, select the Me option from the Choose signer drop-down.
 The available fields are:

-• Signature: By default, your name appears, but you can change it.
+• Signature: by default, your name appears, but you can change it.
 If you need more signature fields for firm reps, add more, then edit the names.

-• Text: Add your firm’s name, address or any other necessary details.
+• Text: add your firm’s name, address or any other necessary details.

 Tips: